HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   sql_file="feature_adoption_by_technology.sql"
 ) }}

 One of the most widely used JavaScript libraries is jQuery, which has three major versions: 1.x, 2.x and 3.x.
 As is clear from the evolution of jQuery versions that are used on mobile homepages, the overall distribution is very static over time.
-Surprisingly, a significant fraction of websites (27.71% as of October 2020) is still running an old 1.x version of jQuery.
+Surprisingly, a significant fraction of websites (18.21% as of August 2020) are still running an old 1.x version of jQuery.
 Fortunately, this fraction is consistently decreasing (from 33.39% in November 2019), in favor of version 1.12.4, which was [released](https://blog.jquery.com/2016/05/20/jquery-1-12-4-and-2-2-4-released/) in May 2016.

 ### nginx

 {{ figure_markup(
   image="security-nginx-version-evolution.png",
   caption="nginx version evolution.",
-  description="Evolution of the versions of nginx servers from 2019 until 2020.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=700290827&format=interactive",
+  description="Evolution of the versions of nginx servers from November 2019 until August 2020 showing reasonably static usage throughout that time.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=700290827&format=interactive", sheets_gid="1494766656", sql_file="feature_adoption_by_technology.sql"
-  sheets_gid="1494766656",
-  sql_file="feature_adoption_by_technology.sql"